Gulfstream Aerospace

 UX Research Finding

-Study context: In a contextual inquiry study with 6 crew participants simulating a 4-hour transatlantic sector, crew retrieved their tablet an average of 23 times for status checks that required no action — simply verifying flight progress or system state.
-Introducing the wearable prototype reduced unnecessary tablet retrieval by 68% in the follow-up session, and crew rated their confidence in cabin awareness significantly higher.
-The wearable did not replace the tablet for any operational task; it eliminated the friction of retrieval for passive information needs.
+In a contextual inquiry study with 6 crew participants, crew retrieved their tablet an average of 23 times for status checks that required no action.
+Introducing the wearable prototype reduced unnecessary tablet retrieval by 68% in the follow-up session.

 UX Research